makeplane/docs/src/pages/docker-compose.md

 ### Proceed with setup

-Above steps will set you ready to install and start plane services.
+Above steps will set you ready to install and start Plane services.

-Lets get started by running the `./setup.sh` command.
+Let's get started by running the `./setup.sh` command.

 This will prompt you with the below options.